Slayer95/aura-bot/CLI.md

 ## \`--on-leave\`

-This flag customizes how the game host handles players who leave a match before it concludes.
+This option customizes how the game host handles players who leave a match before it concludes.
 The behavior of leavers can significantly impact game balance and the overall experience, especially in team-based or competitive Warcraft 3 matches.

-Available values for this flag:
+Available values for this option:

 - **none**: Prevents the game from recognizing a player's departure in any way.
   Their units remain under their control but idle, and no default victory